ovu/StreetFinder/StreetFinder/README.txt

   It is a thread safe implementation of the IAddressService.
 It uses the class StreetRepositoryLucene for inserting and searching for documents in the lucene index.
   The result of the Search method is a list of street names prioritized by hit.
-The street name can contain several tokens that will be used for searching the streets aproximtively.
+The street name can contain several tokens that will be used for searching the streets aproximatively.

 + StreetFinder.StreetRepositoryLucene
-  It is a lucene wrapper that allows for indexing street documents and offers a method for searching for streets aproximatively.
+  It is a lucene wrapper that allows for inserting street documents in an index and offers a method for searching for streets aproximatively.
-It uses the StreetAnalyzer for analyzing the street name for indexing.
-The street analyzer produces tokens that will be stored used for indexing and searching streets.
+It uses the StreetAnalyzer for analyzing the street name before indexing.
+The street analyzer produces tokens that will be stored in an inverted index.

 + StreetFinder.StreetAnalyzer
   It is the implementation of a Lucene analyzer that it used for analyzing street documents.
-It generates the tokens for the reverted index that are later indexed by the StreetRepository.
+It generates the tokens which are later indexed by the StreetRepository.
 The generated tokens are Edge-Ngram, abbreviations tokens and combined tokens.
+The tokens contain lowered case chars and numbers but not symbols.

 + StreetFinder.CombineFilter.CombineTokenFilter
   It is a Lucene filter that combines tokens.
 Combined tokens are necessary when searching for street names without spaces between them.
-  E.g. The tokens "Erika" "Mann" will be combined in "Erikamann" and "Mann".
+  E.g. The tokens "Erika" "Mann" will be combined into "Erikamann" and "Mann".
 It takes into account that abbreviations at the beginning of a street name cannot be combined.

 + StreetFinder.AbbreviationsFilter.AbbreviationTokenFilter
   It is a Lucene filter that uses an abbreviation engine to add abbreviations or introduce the text that was abbreviated to the list of tokens that will be indexed.